 Second section is deltas.
 You're provided with advanced delta calculation using normalized spline position and interpolation, and you can toggle between delta best and delta personal best.
 There's also a delta pacing indicator, showing you whether you're gaining or losing time at any particular moment.

-Third section is lap number and current position.
+Third section is lap number and current position, along with remaining session time for applicable sessions.
 Pretty simple and self-explanatory.

 Fourth section is handling fuel info.
 You're provided with current fuel amount, and after you complete a lap, you'll be able to check consumption per lap and how many laps you'll be able to complete.
-If you're in a race, you'll also have info how much fuel you need to finish the race, and if you're short, how much you need to top up.
+If you're in a race with a set number of laps, you'll also have info how much fuel you need to finish the race, and if you're short, how much you need to top up.

 Fifth section is all about tyres.
 You can toggle between tyre wear, tyre temperatures, tyre pressures and ideal values for the compound in use.
 The app knows ideal temperatures and pressures for all the cars currently available in Assetto Corsa and will color them accordingly.